bhoomika-jp/bhoomika-jp/README.md

 ### Hey!
 I'm Bhoomika 👋
 ### Welcome to my GitHub profile :) I'm an aspiring ML Engineer, recent MSBA graduate from the University of Utah, currently living in Utah.

-- 🔭 I’m currently working on Maverick Time-Series Forecasting Problem
+- 🔭 I’m currently working on developing Power BI reports around topics I am passionate about like mental health, fashion etc.
-- 🌱 I’m currently learning how to solve ML problems in Python and R
+- 🌱 I’m currently learning how to solve ML problems in Python
-- 💬 Ask me about Predicting House Prices Project
+- 💬 Ask me about Maverik Forecasting project
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a hyonobirthing enthusiast!
 - 🤝 Connect with me on LinkedIn: www.linkedin.com/in/bhoomikajohn